artur-berlikowski/connect-4/README.md

-The game four in a row in HTML,CSS and JavaScript
+The game connect 4 create with HTML,CSS and JavaScript